 Data theft is a big business nowadays and no company is immune.
-From attacks by hackers attempting to steal customer information to abuse of customer information by staff - there are several key areas of risk you should consider to ensure you protect your customers' details.
+From attacks by cyber criminals attempting to steal customer information to abuse of customer information by staff - there are several key areas of risk you should consider to ensure you protect your customers' details.
 Derek Bishop, director of Culture Consultancy, considers the steps you can take to tighten up your data security

 Protecting customers from fraud has always been a major concern, especially in the financial services industry.
 I have seen and heard of many security breaches whereby sensitive data has been lost.
 Unfortunately, security breaches are far more common than they should be, calling into question just how serious many businesses actually are when it comes to protecting their customer data from everyday fraud opportunities.